 This part has to outline the specific gadgets and web browsers, which your site ought to undergo testing on.
 In case you have data from such aspects, particularly drawn from the analytics of a current website, it might be helpful to mention it here.

 Here, include all the website’s hosting requirement details.
-If you’ve already identified a hosting service provider, provide information regarding that platform in this part of the specification document.
+If you’ve already identified a hosting service provider, provide information regarding that platform in this part of the website specification document.

 Websites have to be enhanced, preserved, and upgraded regularly.
 In case you are utilizing a WordPress site, the code base will rapidly worsen if it’s not updated constantly.
 In turn, this can cause security, performance, and compatibility problems.